react-native-webrtc/handbook/docs/guides/extra-steps/ios.md

 You may have to change the `platform` field in your podfile.
 `react-native-webrtc` doesn't support iOS < 11
-Set it to '11.0' or above or you'll get an error when running `pod install`.
+Set it to `11.0` or above otherwise you'll receive an error when running `pod install`.

 ```
 platform :ios, '11.0'